matplotlib/matplotlib/doc/devel/testing.rst

 Nose determines which functions are tests by searching for functions beginning with "test" in their name.

-If the test as side effects that need to be cleaned up, such as creating figures using the pyplot interface, use the ``@cleanup`` decorator::
+If the test has side effects that need to be cleaned up, such as creating figures using the pyplot interface, use the ``@cleanup`` decorator::